 In our view, this evidence could have led a reasonable fact-finder to conclude that W&G was the primary, if not the only, insulator working at LRHS during the critical time period.
 A reasonable fact-finder could have inferred that, given the significant number of hours W&G performed insulation services at LRHS, the services provided included the insulation of the boiler with magnesia block.
-A fact-finder might have considered it unlikely that a separate insulation contractor would have been hired for the limited purpose of insulation work, including work in the boiler room.
+A fact-finder might have considered it unlikely that a separate insulation contractor would have been hired for the limited purpose of insulating the boilers while W&G was already on site performing a great deal of insulation work, including work in the boiler room.
 This evidence does not necessarily compel a conclusion that W&G applied asbestos-containing insulation to the boiler in the boiler room at LRHS.
 It is, however, evidence upon which a reasonable fact-finder could have found it more likely than not that W&G was responsible for the work.
 This is all that is required under the preponderance of the evidence standard.